uwdub/web-dub/_people/faculty/ko-andrew-j.md

 # Valid roles: faculty, doctoral, masters, undergrad, staff
 #              alumni-faculty, alumni-doctoral, alumni-masters, alumni-undergrad
 #
-# A person may have multiple positions.
-Positions consist of titles and units.
+# A person may have multiple positions, which consist of titles and affiliations.
 # Each value for a field must match one of the options below exactly.
 #
-# Valid faculty titles: Professor, Professor Emeritus
+# Valid faculty titles: Assistant Professor, Associate Professor, Professor,
+#                       Professor Emeritus, Senior Lecturer
 #
-# Valid faculty and doctoral units:
+# Valid faculty and doctoral affiliations:
 #   Computer Science & Engineering
 #   Division of Design
 #   Human Centered Design & Engineering